yutawatabe/pyCGE/README.md

 # Installation
 The PyCGE package is developed in python 3.9.6.
 The exact requirement of packages are listed in poetry.lock.

 We recommend to use VScode + docker to use this package.
 In this way, you do not need a python in your computer.
 Python and other related packages are installed in the docker, which is separated from other namespaces.
-There are three steps:
+To use VScode + docker, you need to follow these three steps:
   - Install docker desktop
   - Install VScode
   - Activate VScode and install extension "Remote - Containers"